Clinical Doctorate in Dental Surgery (D.Ch.Dent.)

 The first year of the programme is designed to develop basic skills within the chosen speciality.
 A background in relevant sciences is also provided through the Advanced Dental Science Course, which is common to all strands of the DChDent programme.
-The Director of this course is Dr. Denise McCarthy.

 The emphasis during the 2nd and 3rd years is on the development of high levels of diagnostic ability, treatment planning, operative skills and patient management.

 The three year clinical training programme is recognised as meeting the entry criteria for the speciality FFD examinations held by the Faculty of Dentistry, Royal College of Surgeons in Ireland.

 Applicants will be considered only if they have held a primary dental qualification for at least two years.
 The MFD/MFDS or equivalent is desirable, and mandatory for some courses.
 Normally, up to 12 months should have been spent working in hospital practice.
 Good communication skills in English are essential.
 Minimum requirements are an IELTS (academic version) score of 7 (with no individual band below 7) or TOEFL score of 230 computer based, 570 paper based, 88 internet based.